-The basics of twisting cordage is straightforward.
-It consists of two sets of twists going opposite directions.
-The individual sections are twisted one direction, and two sections are twisted together in an opposite direction.
+The basics of twisting cordage are straightforward.
+It consists of two sets of twists going in opposite directions.
+The individual sections are twisted in one direction, and two sections are twisted together in an opposite direction.
 This helps the cordage hold itself together and keep it from unraveling.
 Adding more stands to increase overall length is easy.

 As you near the end of a “twist” simply lay in the next set of materials.
 It will enjoy a stronger bond if it is slightly wet.
 This technique can be performed with a variety of natural materials.
 While not as strong or easy to use, it is surprisingly useful and rewarding to make.

 Now that you have your rope of choice, practice making the four basic survival knots demonstrated above – you never know when they’ll come in handy.